Vale-Rocha/PowerShell...Bash-Cybersecurity-VRS/README.md

 7. **Shell Scripting**
    > Entering Bash and doing some basic analyisis of users, services and files.

-## PHASE II (Ej17)

-1. **Use of the Have I Been Pwned?
-API**
-   This script checks whether any email address has been compromised using the [Have I Been Pwned?](https://haveibeenpwned.com/API/v3) API.

-### ⚠️ IMPORTANT

-To run the Python script correctly, you must include a text file named `apikey.txt` in the same directory.
-This file should contain your personal API key.

-**Example content of `apikey.txt`: 1234567890abcdef1234567890abcdef

-> 🔐 **Do not share your API key publicly.**
-> This key is private and should be kept secure to prevent unauthorized use.

 ---

 ## 📚 Lessons Learned